alkistissyt/EU-Taxonomy-Compliance-Checker/README.md

 The genAi folder contains the web development part of the application:

-The frontend structure (HTML, CSS, JavaScript, React, etc.).
+-The frontend structure (HTML, CSS, JavaScript, React, etc.).

-UI components, styling, and layout.
+-UI components, styling, and layout.

-No backend functionality is included in this section.
+-No backend functionality is included in this section.

 ### Jupyter Notebook – Compliance Checker Logic (Prototype)
 The Jupyter Notebook contains:

-The AI-powered logic for checking eligibility and alignment.
+-The AI-powered logic for checking eligibility and alignment.

-Implementation of text similarity analysis using TF-IDF and AI.
+-Implementation of text similarity analysis using TF-IDF and AI.

-The logic of how the checker will work, but not fully operational yet.
+-The logic of how the checker will work, but not fully operational yet.

 ### Next Steps
 Integrate full backend functionality into the web application.